meghavi-mstack/document-parser/README.md

 # Process a single PDF file
 processor.process_pdf("path/to/your/file.pdf")

+# Process a single DOCX file
+processor.process_docx("path/to/your/file.docx")

-# Process all PDFs in a directory
+# Process all PDF and DOCX files in a directory
-processor.process_directory("path/to/your/pdf/directory")
+processor.process_directory("path/to/your/document/directory")

 # Process with a limit
-processor.process_directory("path/to/your/pdf/directory", limit=5)
+processor.process_directory("path/to/your/document/directory", limit=5)
 ```

 ## Output Structure